 Picture this: you bend over to light your grill like a thousand times before and – BOOM! – there’s a sudden burst of flames engulfing the front of your body.
 Sounds extreme, but according to the National Fire Prevention Association, there were over 16,600 injuries from gas grill fires in 2014, most from leaking propane.
 This is often due to the common mistake grillers make of turning the propane on and lighting the grill with the lid shut, allowing a dangerous buildup of flammable gas.
 Always open the lid before you light the grill and don’t just keep hitting that igniter switch if it doesn’t light the first time.
 Turn the gas off and wait 5 minutes with the grill lid open before you try again.

 But there's another not-so-commonly known cause of explosive grill fires: a slow gas buildup from damaged or loose propane hoses.
 This leaky danger can sneak up on the most careful homeowner.
 It’s a good idea to replace your hoses every couple of years as well as check and tighten all the connectors routinely.
 Here’s how to check for problems:

 The Expired Grill Tool

 When was the last time you replaced your grill cleaning brush?
-You may be shocked to know there were over 1,600 reported visits to the emergency room from 2002-2014 from stainless steel or brass wire-bristle grill brush injuries.
-Loose bristles from old overused brushes tend to fall off during grill cleaning and end up in the food that’s being grilled, resulting in mouth, throat and even abdominal injuries.
+You may be shocked to know that over 1,600 reported visits to the emergency room from 2002-2014 were due to stainless steel or brass wire-bristle grill brush injuries.
+Loose bristles from old overused brushes tend to fall off during grill cleaning and end up in the food that’s being grilled, resulting in mouth, throat, and even abdominal injuries.